grafana/plugin-tools/docusaurus/docs/e2e-test-a-plugin/test-a-data-source-plugin/alert-queries.md

 ### Evaluating a new alert rule

 The following example uses the `alertRulePage` fixture.
 With this fixture, the test starts in the page for adding a new alert rule.
-We then fill in the alert rule query and call the `evaluate` function.
-Evaluate clicks the `Preview` button which will trigger a call to the `eval` endpoint to evaluate that the response of the data source query can be used to create an alert.
-The `toBeOK` matcher is used to verify the evaluation was successful.
+You then fill in the alert rule query and call the `evaluate` function.
+Evaluate clicks the `Preview` button which triggers a call to the `eval` endpoint to evaluate that the response of the data source query can be used to create an alert.
+The `toBeOK` matcher is used to verify that the evaluation was successful.

 ```ts
 test('should evaluate to true if query is valid', async ({ page, alertRuleEditPage, selectors }) => {